 - State law bans transgender people, including students, from using K-12 school facilities consistent with their gender identity.
-See SB615 (2022). - Applies to public and public charter schools, grades preK-12. - Violations will result in a 5% "decrease in state funding for the school district or public charter school for the fiscal year following the year of noncompliance," and parents or guardians can sue the school district. - In September 2022, a lawsuit was filed challenging this law.
+See SB615 (2022). - Applies to public and public charter schools, grades preK-12. - Violations will result in a 5% "decrease in state funding for the school district or public charter school for the fiscal year following the year of noncompliance," and parents or guardians can sue the school district. - State law bans transgender people from using facilities consistent with their gender identity in some, though not all, government-owned buildings.
+See SB418 (2025). - Applies to state-owned correctional facilities. - Allows individuals to sue entities (facilities) if they experience a violation. - In September 2022, a lawsuit was filed challenging the K-12 law (SB615, 2022).
 See Bridge v.
 Oklahoma State Department of Education. - Additionally, Executive Order 2023-20 (2023) regulates gender by defining "sex" throughout state law in ways that allow for discrimination against transgender people, setting a dangerous precedent for future or further state or municipal bans on bathroom or facilities use.